Office of Curriculum, Instruction and Assessment

 - Planning and coordination of a variety of innovative programs to accelerate and maximize student learning during and beyond the school day and year.

-- Coordination of the Annual Professional Performance Review process for staff, the goal setting, supervision, evaluation, and professional learning cycle that promotes continuous improvement across the district.
+- Coordination of the Annual Professional Performance Review (APPR) process for staff, including goal setting, supervision, evaluation, and professional learning cycle that promotes continuous improvement across the district.

 Learning, Equity and Access

-- We have moved into year four of the AVID program, adding new eighth and ninth grade cohorts to our continuing group, now extending through grade twelve.
-AVID, Advancement through Individual Determination, targets capable but under-performing students and supports them with skills, strategies and supports to access the highest levels of coursework and begins the college planning process early.
+- We continue to implement a robust AVID program in grades 7-12 in Bedford Central School District.
+The Advancement through Individual Determination (AVID) program targets capable but under-performing students and supports them with skills, strategies and supports to access the highest levels of coursework and begins the college planning process early.
+Each grade level AVID cohort works closely with dedicated advisors, faculty, and staff to develop the necessary skills to be college-ready.

-- Building on the understanding that all students are potential emergent bilinguals, we will be working to implement the State’s new Part 154 regulations that raise the expectations for how we instruction students learning English as a new language.
-Along these lines, we will on our tremendously successful first year of dual language bilingual education at Mount Kisco Elementary by introducing the program in second grade.
+We continue to implement a dual language bilingual education program (DLBE) at Mount Kisco Elementary School.
 This two-way language program engages students enrolled to learn in English and Spanish in each of their core academic subjects with the goals of high academic achievement, biliteracy, and biculturalism.
+To learn more about our DLBE program, please visit our ESOL/DLBE webpage.

 Professional Learning and Practice

-- We are excited to continue to develop and deepen our Professional Development School relationship with Manhattanville College.
-With six schools now involved--Fox Lane Middle School, Bedford Village, Mount Kisco, Bedford Hills, Pound Ridge, and West Patent elementary schools, we aim to leverage our commitment to deepen our commitment to the goals of the PDS, which are to improve student learning, prepare pre-service teachers for the profession, provide professional learning for our current teachers, and engage in research and inquiry into improving practice.
+We are excited to continue to develop and deepen our Professional Development School relationship with Manhattanville College.
+With six schools involved--Fox Lane Middle School, Bedford Village, Mount Kisco, Bedford Hills, Pound Ridge, and West Patent elementary schools, we aim to leverage our commitment to deepen our commitment to the goals of the PDS, which are to improve student learning, prepare pre-service teachers for the profession, provide professional learning for our current teachers, and engage in research and inquiry in order to improve practice.

 Amy Fishkin, Assistant Superintendent for Curriculum & Instruction